 Concrete tiles can cost on average between $4.00 to $9.00 per square foot.
 Removal and replacement of clay tiles can cost between $8.00 and $12.00/sq. ft.
 This includes the materials and the labor.

 The real savings come in with the durability and longevity of the tile.
-You’ll have fewer repairs to make over its lifetime from wind or water damage.
-You also may never have to replace the roof, since the tile can last 50+ years if properly cared for.
+You’ll have fewer repairs to makeover its lifetime from wind or water damage.
+You also may never have to replace the roof, since the tile can last 50 years or longer if properly cared for.